Udo (Jeju Province): Description

 "Udo" and "Soseom" both mean "cow island"; when viewed from the side, the island is said to resemble a cow lying down.
 The island was also referred to as "Yeonpyeong" in the early 1900s.

 Udo is a volcanic island.
-With the exception of the peaks Someorioreum and Udobong, the island is relatively flat.
+With the exception of the peaks Someori Oreum and Udobong, the island is relatively flat.
 Around 71% of the island is flat and used for agriculture.
 The coast of the island is mostly rocky, with sharp cliffs and even sea caves.
 It has no rivers or springs; drinking water is obtained through rainwater.

 In 2010, the population was 1,575, with 756 males and 819 females.
 The island is subdivided into four administrative districts.
 An estimated 40% of residents' income comes from farming, with the remaining income coming from fishing.
 The island is famous for its peanuts and garlic.
 Haenyeo (female divers) forage off the coasts of the island.
 Pigs and cattle are bred on the island.
 The island has an elementary and middle school.

 The former island Biyangdo (different from the one in Hallim-eup) is now connected to the east side of the island by a land bridge.